stopthatastronaut/stanloginissue/README.md

 So I have to pay $14 to change my password, on a credit card that Stan _has remembered_.

+* Yeah, don't worry, that credit card is already cancelled.

 ## So... the bad guy...

 ... logs in with the leaked credentials.
 Then: